 - 16.5.1 A Tie If the scores are equal, the result shall be a Tie and no account shall be taken of the number of wickets to have fallen for both teams.
-Points will be shared between both teams (see 16.13.2). - 16.5.2 A No Result see clause 13.6.4 above - 16.5.3 In the event of a Tie or a No Result in a Semi-Final or Final, the teams shall compete in a Super Over to determine the winner, details of which can be found at Appendix 2.
+Points will be shared (see Clause 16.12.2 below). - 16.5.2 A No Result Any match in which both teams have not had the opportunity of batting for the agreed number of overs shall be declared a No Result.
+Points will be shared (see Clause 16.12.2 below). - 1652.3 In the event of a Tie or a No Result in a Semi-Final or Final, the teams shall compete in a Super Over to determine the winner, details of which can be found at Appendix 2.
 If the umpires (or in their absence, the captains) determine, not later than 15 minutes after the conclusion of the match, that it is not possible to play a Super Over, the result of the match shall be determined by a Bowl-Out, details of which can be found at Appendix 3.
 If the Bowl-Out cannot be completed, then the winner of the match shall be determined by the toss of a coin.